Bay Bridge Series: Future

-With the A's leaving Oakland after the 2024 season for Las Vegas in 2028 (and West Sacramento in the interim), due to issues with their stadium, the rivalry in the form of the Bay Bridge series and Bay Area series effectively ended in 2024 (the final Bay Bridge Series game took place on August 18, 2024 with the Giants winning 4–2).
+With the A's leaving Oakland after the 2024 season for Las Vegas in 2028 (and West Sacramento in the interim), due to over a decade of failing to replace the outdated and crumbling Oakland Coliseum with a more modern facility, the rivalry in the form of the Bay Bridge series and Bay Area series effectively ended in 2024 (the final Bay Bridge Series game took place on August 18, 2024 with the Giants winning 4–2).
 Instead of being focused on the Bay Area, the rivalry will continue as one over Northern California.
 When the team does move to Las Vegas as planned, however, the teams may still meet in 6 games annually due to the other West division teams being paired up in Interleague rivalries (barring a swap of the forced pairings).
 Even still, the teams would at least still meet in an annual 3-game series with alternating venues each season.

 After plans for Cisco Field were shuttered due to the Giants blocking the plan with the decision upheld by the United States Supreme Court, the A's attempted to build their new waterfront stadium.
 With John Fisher not willing to come into an agreement with the City of Oakland, the A's instead purchased land near Allegiant Stadium, home of the Las Vegas Raiders (who also formerly played in Oakland) and T-Mobile Arena, home of the Vegas Golden Knights in April 2023.
 The plans later shifted to a new stadium built on the Tropicana Las Vegas and were approved by the Nevada State Legislature and Nevada Governor Joe Lombardo by June.

 Despite the rivalry, following the Athletics plans for relocation, Athletics and Giants fans during a July 25, 2023 game at Oracle Park chanted "Sell the Team" as part of an event known as "Unite the Bay" in the hopes that the rivalry would be saved.
 During the final Bay Bridge Series game, Giants and Athletics players both made emotional speeches and took souvenirs from the Oakland Coliseum.

 On April 2, 2025, a minor league version of the rivalry was started, referred to as the Battle of the Bay 2.0: the San Jose Giants, the Single-A affiliate of the San Francisco Giants, played an exhibition game against the unaffiliated Oakland Ballers (also known as the Oakland B's) of the Pioneer League.
 The game was the first time in history an MLB affiliated minor league team played against an independent partner league team.
 The game was broadcast on KPIX+, and the San Jose Giants won the game 5–2, and both teams vowed to renew the exhibition for the next year.